 Saúde e Sociedade publishes original material of research and knowledge update, in the form of:

-a) Articles - analytical texts resulting from original theoretical or empirical research, related to topics of interest to the journal (up to 6000 words);
+a) Articles - analytical texts resulting from original theoretical or empirical research, related to topics of interest to the journal (up to 7000 words and 30 references);

-b) Essays - texts based on theoretical, methodological or thematic discussions, eliciting innovative aspects or discussing issues at stake in the range of interest of the journal (up to 7000 words);
+b) Essays - texts based on theoretical, methodological or thematic discussions, eliciting innovative aspects or discussing issues at stake in the range of interest of the journal (up to 7000 words and 30 references);

-e) Interviews - testimonies of personalities or experts of the field aiming both the restoration of Public/Collective Health history and the update of topics of interest to the journal (up to 6000 words).
+e) Interviews - testimonies of personalities or experts of the field aiming both the restoration of Public/Collective Health history and the update of topics of interest to the journal (up to 7000 words and 30 references).

 The Journal publishes both spontaneous contributions fitting its editorial policy and experts’ articles written by request.
-At the invitation of editors, Saúde e Sociedade may thus publish:
+Saúde e Sociedade may thus publish:

 - Dossiers - essay-like or analytical texts resulting from original studies or research on a topic indicated by editors and at their request;

-- Editorials - thematic texts under the editors or invited researchers' responsibility (up to 2000 words);
+- Editorials - thematic texts under the editors or invited researchers' responsibility;

 Peer review procedure